 Species and Cultivars

-Some of the plant species on the list are of commercial importance to the nursery industry and are routinely sold and planted in Maryland.
-MISC encourages nursery people, landscape architects, designers and installers, and the gardening public to consider alternatives to these species, particularly when plantings are done near parks and other natural areas.
+Some plant species listed as invasive are of commercial importance to the nursery industry and are routinely sold and planted in our region.
+Moreover, the various invasive lists are continually adding new plant species.
+MISC encourages nurseries, landscape architects, designers and installers, and the gardening public to consider alternatives to invasive species, particularly when plantings are done near parks and other natural areas.

-Invasive Species in Maryland
+Invasive Species in Maryland (pdf):Invasive_Species_in_Maryland_MISC